Heartburn and Acid Reflux

 Sucralfate (aluminum salt) has been used for decades for the treatment of peptic ulcers and is sometimes used as a first-line therapy for heartburn symptoms during pregnancy.
 Sucralfate appears to be safe in pregnancy as it is minimally absorbed.
 It has also not been shown to be harmful in animal studies using doses 50 times more than the standard dose in humans.
 Its most common side effect is constipation.

-Antihistamines are also used to reduce the secretion of gastric acids and are considered safe during pregnancy.
+Antihistamines are also used to reduce the secretion of gastric acids and are considered safe during pregnancy (more detail).
 Antihistamines are generally used after lifestyle changes and/or antacids have already been tried.
 Antihistamines are also commonly used to treat nausea and vomiting of pregnancy.

 In October 2019, the drug was identified to contain low levels of N-nitrosodimethylamine (NDMA), a probable carcinogen.
 FDA had allowed the drug to remain on the market, but it was voluntarily recalled by the manufacturer (USP 150 mg, 100 count Unit Dose Blisters).